Countries With the Most Time Zones (and Why France Beats Everyone)

 To keep things clear, it helps to separate three ideas.

 In this article we are counting standard time zones used for civil time, not treating summer time as a separate zone.
-When we say France has “12 time zones”, that means 12 distinct offsets used as normal legal time somewhere in French territory during the year.
-When you include Antarctica, some sources raise that to 13.
-When you ignore uninhabited claims, many settle on 12.
+When we say France has “12 time zones,” that means 12 distinct base offsets used as normal legal time somewhere in French territory during the year.
+Some sources raise that to 13 by counting an Antarctic claim or territory in their total.

 Here is how we count “time zones by country” for the rankings above.